 DocbookMD is an exclusive HIPAA-secure application for both Apple and Android smartphones and tablets that allows physicians to send HIPAA-compliant messages bundled with photos of x-rays, EKGs, wounds, and more just as if they were sending a text.
 A tool designed by physicians and for physicians.

 2016 is the final program year for Meaningful Use.
-The submission deadline is February 28, 2017 and will affect payment year 2018.
-(Updated November 2016)
+The submission deadline for 2016 has passed and results will affect payment year 2018.
+2016 MU hardship application information is also located on this page.
+(Updated March 2017)

 Electronic health information exchange, or "HIE", is the secure electronic exchange of patient personal health information between treating physicians, hospitals, health care payers, and other health care providers involved in the care of the patient.
 Greater Houston Healthconnect was created to improve the quality and efficiency of healthcare in the Greater Houston Area by providing rapid, electronic access to patient health information.
 Healthconnect is an independent, community supported organization serving healthcare providers within a 23-county region.
 (Updated December 2016)